sodacrackers/meyer_robo/README.md

 ## ⚙️ Setup for Use Across Projects (Global Composer)

-Edit your global `~/.composer/composer.json` and ensure it includes this
+Edit your global `composer.json` and ensure it includes our project. project.
+You can find global config path with `composer global config home`.

-project:
+`composer.json`:
 ```json
 {
   "minimum-stability": "dev",